When the spreadsheet becomes the problem

 Ramon’s take

 I used to treat frameworks as rigid templates – forcing every decision through a weighted matrix, even ones that didn’t need that much analysis.
-The real shift came when I started asking the three filter questions first, which cut my decision time on low-stakes choices by more than half.
+The real shift came when I started asking the three filter questions first, which significantly reduced the time I was spending on low-stakes choices.
 Now I treat frameworks as tools for specific decision types, not universal approaches.
 Running a pre-mortem before committing to anything irreversible feels as natural as checking your mirrors before changing lanes.

 Conclusion